socrata/datasync/resources/schedule-job.md

 #### Step 1: Copy the command from DataSync

-After you save or open a job with DataSync the text field called "Command to execute with scheduler" is populated with the command to run the given job.
+After you save or open a job with DataSync the text field called "Command to execute with scheduler" is automatically populated with the command to run the given job.
 Simply click the "Copy to clipboard" button to copy the command to the clipboard.
 You can also click on the text field (which will automatically highlight the entire command) and then press Ctrl+C to copy the command to the clipboard.

 #### Step 2: Create a new task using the Windows Task Scheduler